 5. Other federal agencies also have proposed or issued rules that would restrict the use of arbitration clauses in certain types of contracts, albeit without the express authority to do so that Dodd-Frank provides to the CFPB.
-With the change of presidential administrations, the current status of those rules is very much in flux:
+With one exception, those rules have been reversed or invalidated.